Skip to content

 web_searchSearch the web (via research tool)

-Agents also have access to built-in tools (memory, messaging, project management) that are always available regardless of the tools list.
+Agents also have access to built-in tools (memory, messaging, project management, code graph, focused analysis, run history) that are always available regardless of the tools list.